Question:

 The Correct Option is A

-Henry's law states that the amount of gas dissolved in a liquid is directly proportional to the partial pressure of that gas above the liquid, provided that the gas does not react with the solvent and that conditions such as pressure and temperature are not extreme.
+Henry's law states that at a constant temperature, the amount of gas dissolved in a liquid is directly proportional to the partial pressure of the gas above the liquid.
+The considerations of Henry's law include:

 Was this answer helpful?